 Curious homeowners we speak to do not know owning a rooftop solar array does not require a lot of cash up front.
 In fact, our solar financing options BluePower Plus+ and SmartStart call for $0 down.
 We handle the paperwork on all tax benefits, cash rebates, and will apply them directly to your solar loan so it gets paid off faster.
 Meanwhile, from day one, you can start enjoying the benefits of having:

 - All tax credits and financial benefits land straight in your pocket.

 - Monthly power expenses turn into a growing asset.

 - Monthly financing payments that stay fixed for the life of the loan.

 - Years of clean energy production for free once the loan is paid.

-From one state to the next—even from one town to the next within the same state—the details of going solar are unique and complex.
-Even among utility companies within the same state, billing practices, net-metering rates, and grid interconnection policies may differ.
-If you’re considering going solar, it’s best to find a provider who can articulate the finer points of the process as simply as possible, who stays up-to-date on the laws in place that regulate the solar energy market as well as municipal, state, and federal tax incentives that help make an investment in solar energy the most equitable deal possible.
+From one state to the next—even from one town to the next within the same state—the details of going solar can be complex.
+Even among utility companies within the same state, billing practices, net metering rates, and grid interconnection policies may differ.
+If you are considering going solar, it is best to find a provider who can articulate the finer points of the process, who stays up to date on the laws in place regulating the solar energy market as well as municipal, state, and federal tax incentives helping make an investment in solar energy the most equitable deal.

-We hear questions like this all the time:
+We hear questions like this frequently: